 If you are genuinely interested in international exchanges on a personal level, please fill out an application and send via e-mail to firstname.lastname@example.org or postal service to:

 Friends of International Students (FIS)

 PO Box 145

 Iowa City, IA 52244-0145

 Friends Without Borders

-Friends Without Borders is new program for the 2014-15 academic year that pairs incoming international student arrivals with current U.S. undergraduates interested in making international student connections.
-It's a great opportunity to be part of an exciting program that offers personal enrichment while also helping to create a more dynamic and integrated campus.
-Since this is the first year of the program, there are a limited number of spaces available so all new international students are encouraged sign up soon.
+Friends Without Borders is newer program to campus that pairs incoming international student arrivals with current U.S. undergraduates interested in making international student connections.
+It's a great opportunity to make friends while also helping to create a more dynamic and integrated campus.
+Since this is only the second year of the program, there are a limited number of spaces available so all new international students are encouraged sign up soon.

 This program connects new international students and their U.S. matches by email during the summer.
-After meeting your US student match at the first large-group event during the first week of classes, student pairs are encouraged to keep up the connection by getting together regularly during the semester.
-As the year proceeds, there will be a calendar of smaller FWB events, a monthly newsletter with info and activity suggestions, and updates on ongoing contests in which pairs compete for prizes to be awarded at the final large-group event in May.
+After meeting your US student match at the first large-group event during the first few weeks of classes, student pairs are encouraged to keep up the connection by getting together regularly.
+As the year proceeds, there will be a calendar of smaller events, email newsletters with info and activity suggestions, and updates on optional events and ongoing contests in which pairs can compete for prizes.

 Organization for the Active Support of International Students (OASIS)